cbanbury/grunt-simple-protractor/README.md

 Turn on troubleshooting output.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Issues

+Protractor seems to have issues with Firefox.
+See the project's [issue page](https://github.com/Risto-Stevcev/grunt-simple-protractor/issues) for more details.

 ## Release History

+* **v1.0.5**   03.21.2015   Updated README and added more verbose output
 * **v1.0.3**   02.27.2015   Updated README
 * **v1.0.2**   02.26.2015   Fixed error in README
 * **v1.0.0**   02.25.2015   Initial release